MIG Welding Gas Cost Guide: How to Calculate and Save on Shielding Gas

 Types of MIG Welding Gases and Updated Guidance (2025)

-Argon–CO₂ Mix (C25, 75/25)
+Argon/CO₂ Mix (C25, 75/25)

 Pure CO₂

-Pure CO₂ is the most economical shielding gas for mild steel and gives deep penetration, but with a harsher arc and more spatter than C25.
-Typical indoor flows are often in the 15–25 CFH range (adjust for drafts and nozzle size).
-A common conversion you’ll find useful for budgeting: 1 lb of liquid CO₂ ≈ 8.74 scf of gas, so a 20 lb CO₂ cylinder contains about 175 scf at standard conditions.
+Pure CO₂ is the most budget-friendly shielding gas for mild steel.
+It gives deep penetration but produces a harsher arc and more spatter than C25.
+Typical indoor flows fall in the 15 to 25 CFH range (adjust for drafts and nozzle size).

 Pure Argon